webis-de/lecture.js/lecture.js/doc/module-api.md

 ## setExpiry(days) ⇒ <code>boolean</code>
-sets the number of days after which an audio file will be removed from the cache
+sets the number of days after which an audio file will be removed from the cache if it's set to 0, cached files never expire

 **Kind**: Exported function
 **Returns**: <code>boolean</code> - true if the assignment was successful